 The second in a series of posts on KEB’s SCL technology, this post will describe the advantages of SCL motor control and its fits with specific applications.
 The first post gave an introduction to SCL, its history at KEB, and an overview of how it works.
+KEB’s proprietary SCL motor control is available with all new generation drives like the S6 Servo Drive and the F6 VFD.

 Advantages of SCL motor control

 The advantages of SCL are most obvious when comparing it to other permanent magnet motor control options.
-The first and most basic of these is the standard open loop, Volts/Hertz model.
+The first and most basic of these is the standard open loop, Volts/Hertz control.
 This has a linear relationship between frequency (Hertz) and voltage.
-It works by increasing the voltage (and in turn the power) and proportionally increasing the frequency/speed.
+It works by increasing the voltage (and in turn the power) and proportionally increasing the drive’s output frequency/speed.
 The V/Hz mode will have a constant torque until the rated frequency is reached, at that point it will decrease with an inversely proportional relationship to the frequency.
 V/Hz allows for a very quick and easy startup, but offers none of the advantages of SCL such as speed/torque control or a dynamic operation.
 An example of this can be seen in the image below.

 Using the Scope function in Combivis 6, the changes in the output current (red) can be seen when taking an identical load step (blue) in both modes.
 SCL responds to the load step and returns back to a static output nearly 200ms faster, with far fewer current ripples.
 This in turn leads to a far more efficient operation of the motor and also leads to decreased motor heating when compared to V/Hz.